 Treatment for Age Related Macular Degeneration

-Eating a healthy diet rich in omega-3 fatty acids and antioxidants, having adequate exercise and wearing sunglasses to protect your eyes from the sun’s ultraviolet rays can help to protect your eyes from AMD.
+Eating a generally healthy diet with vegetables rich in antioxidants, and having a healthy lifestyle with adequate exercise can help to protect your eyes from AMD.

-Large clinical trials (the Age-Related Eye Disease Study AREDS in 2001 and a follow-up study AREDS2 in 2013) have shown that nutritional supplements containing antioxidant vitamins and multivitamins including lutein and zeaxanthin can reduce the risk of dry AMD progressing to wet AMD.
-For wet AMD, treatments include Lucentis, Eylea, Macugen and Visudyne used with Photodynamic Therapy.
+Several large clinical trials (the Age-Related Eye Disease Study AREDS in 2001 and a follow-up study AREDS2 in 2013) have shown that nutritional supplements containing vitamins, certain minerals and antioxidant like Lutein and Zeaxanthin, can reduce the risk of dry AMD progressing to wet AMD.